Glory to Hong Kong: Government response and ban

+De facto ban

-Following the enactment of the Hong Kong national security law in 2020, the Hong Kong government remained unwilling to declare the song illegal, despite deeming some phrases "separatist and subversive", particularly references to the protest chant "Liberate Hong Kong, revolution of our times", which it specifically identified as banned under the controversial legislation.
+Following the enactment of the Hong Kong national security law in 2020, the Hong Kong government initially remained unwilling to declare the entire song illegal.
+However, it deemed some phrases within as "separatist and subversive"particularly references to the protest chant "Liberate Hong Kong, revolution of our times", banning them under the controversial legislation.
 Schools were told not to allow the song to be played or sung.

-In practice, public renditions of the song quickly draw attention from the police, and prosecutions are regularly brought on malleable charges such as obstruction, busking without a licence, not wearing a mask, and even 'possession of an offensive weapon' in some toy plastic handcuffs.
-In September 2022, a harmonica player among the mourners for Queen Elizabeth II outside the British Consulate who played the song, along with "God Save the King" and others, was arrested under an old 'sedition' law.
-A year later, an elderly Putonghua-speaking busker was jailed for a month for playing the tune on the erhu, on charges of not having a permit to play or collect money, but with police witnesses and the judge focusing heavily on the song, calling it 'soft resistance' and linking it to 'anti-government sentiment'.
+In practice, public renditions of the song quickly drew attention from police, and prosecutions were regularly brought on malleable charges such as obstruction, busking without a licence, not wearing a mask, and even 'possession of an offensive weapon' in the form of toy plastic handcuffs.
+In September 2022, a harmonica player among the mourners for Queen Elizabeth II outside the British Consulate who played the song, along with "God Save the King" and others, was arrested under sedition.
+A year later, an elderly busker was jailed for a month for playing the tune on the erhu, on charges of not having a permit to play or collect money, but with police witnesses and the judge focusing heavily on the song, calling it "soft resistance" and linking it to "anti-government sentiment".

-In June 2023, the Department of Justice sought a legal injunction to ban the song, including its lyrics and melody, and any adaptations of it, citing the national security law, the sedition law, and the national anthem law.

-In July 2023, the Court of First Instance rejected the government bid, raising concerns over the "chilling effects" on freedom of expression that a ban would bring.
-Judge Anthony Chan ruled that “perfectly innocent people” might refrain from engaging in lawful acts involving the song “for fear of trespassing the injunction which has severe consequences”.
-The judge added that an injunction would not be of much use and could conflict with existing criminal law, raising concerns over matters including potential double jeopardy.

-In August 2023, the Department of Justice appealed the rejection.
-In February 2024, Senior Counsel Benjamin Yu, representing the Department of Justice, said that videos with the song were seditious and could danger national security.